dylangroos/LlamaWire/README.md

 **LlamaWire is a lightweight chat client designed for benchmarking the performance of Ollama models directly on the hardware where Ollama is running.** Think of it like a diagnostic console for your Ollama server, providing real-time feedback (like Tokens Per Second) to help you understand and optimize hardware efficiency, especially crucial for rented infrastructure.
 While ideal for running alongside Ollama, it can also serve as a simple chat client connecting to any accessible Ollama instance or cluster.

-## Core Goal: Hardware Benchmarking & Optimization
+## Hardware Benchmarking & Optimization

 The main purpose of LlamaWire is to provide a simple tool to:
 *   Measure the inference speed (Tokens Per Second) of different Ollama models in real-time, directly on the host system.